dwave-examples/ev-charger-placement/README.md

 operations allows for a much faster construction of the BQM than building it with for-loops.
-As problem instances become larger and larger, it becomes more and more important to efficiently build the BQM to save time in the initilization and setup of the model.
+As problem instances become larger and larger, it becomes more and more important to efficiently build the BQM to save time in the initialization and setup of the model.
 The chart below demonstrates the savings in classical compute time when setting up the BQM for this problem using for-loops versus using efficient NumPy operations in the Leap IDE.